Trump Makes Bribery Great Again

 Rex Tillerson

-A little-known segment of the Dodd-Frank bank reform bill has been revoked by Trump’s Republican Congress and it allows major global corporations to do what they do to get business done: bribe foreign governments.
+A little-known segment of the Dodd-Frank bank reform bill has been revoked by Trump’s Republican Congress.
+It allows major global corporations to do what they do to get business done: bribe foreign governments.

-The measure to repeal Section 1504 passed by a vote of 52-47 strictly according to party lines and was done in a pre-dawn vote on Feb.
+The measure to repeal Section 1504 was passed by a vote of 52-47, strictly according to party lines, and was done in a pre-dawn vote on Feb.
 3, 2017.
-The vote repealed a SEC regulation requiring payment disclosures that U.S listed energy companies and others in the natural extraction business make to foreign governments.
-Revoking the regulation now is raising issues about corporate transparency, its impact on shareholders and how corruption contributes to terrorism, poverty and climate change.
+The vote repealed an SEC regulation requiring payment disclosures that U.S-listed energy companies and others in the natural extraction business make to foreign governments.
+Revoking the regulation now raises issues about corporate transparency, its impact on shareholders, and how corruption contributes to terrorism, poverty, and climate change.

-The repeal of Section 1504 of Dodd-Frank required oil, natural gas and mineral companies to report payments made to foreign governments.
-Congress and Trump’s decision to eliminate this rule can fuel corruption and hinder the ability of citizens to benefit from natural resource extraction revenues, some contend.
+The repeal of Section 1504 of Dodd-Frank required oil, natural gas, and mineral companies to report payments to foreign governments.
+Some contend that Congress and Trump’s decision to eliminate this rule can fuel corruption and hinder citizens’ ability to benefit from natural resource extraction revenues.

 The rule was very contentious even when it was being proposed.
-The SEC originally issued Section 1504 (also known as the Cardin-Lugar amendment) in August 2012, but it was delayed after a lawsuit challenging the rule was filed by the American Petroleum Institute and other business groups.
-A new rule was issued on June 27, 2016 and this is the one that was revoked.
+The SEC issued Section 1504 (the Cardin-Lugar amendment) in August 2012.
+Still, it was delayed after the American Petroleum Institute and other business groups filed a lawsuit challenging the rule.
+A new rule was issued on June 27, 2016, and this was revoked.

-Of course, corporation corruption is not new, but the global scope of it today makes the repeal of this Dodd-Frank rule even more chilling.
-Corruption is now an officially sanctioned practice allowed by the U.S. government and it is only a matter of hours before the cash floodgates are opened when the payoffs will start.
-That’s not my opinion, but the opinion of large groups that track corporation corruption and how it impacts foreign governments.
+Of course, corporation corruption is not new, but its global scope today makes the repeal of this Dodd-Frank rule even more chilling.
+Corruption is now an officially sanctioned practice allowed by the U.S. government, and it is only a matter of hours before the cash floodgates are opened and the payoffs start.
+That’s not my opinion but that of large groups that track corporation corruption and how it impacts foreign governments.

-Groups, such as GlobalWitness.org and transparency.org note the direct link between terrorism, poverty, crime, drug smuggling, the need for illicit money laundering, and child exploitation in countries that accept bribes.
-Think “Heart of Darkness” type corruption from the 19th century or the more modern versions depicted in Blood Diamond, about the war in Sierra Leone.
+Groups such as GlobalWitness.org and transparency.org note the direct link between terrorism, poverty, crime, drug smuggling, the need for illicit money laundering, and child exploitation in countries that accept bribes.
+Think of “Heart of Darkness” corruption from the 19th century or the more modern versions depicted in Blood Diamond, about the war in Sierra Leone.

-But this topic of corporate corruption is not an abstract subject.
-It lays at the basis for many of America’s global corporations, including the biggest culprit, Exxon.
-Rex Tillerson, Trump’s new U.S. Secretary of State, started at the company and over his 42-year-long career eventually became its CEO.
-He is therefore no stranger to knowing how the company does business worldwide.
-And now, Exxon is a main beneficiary of the revocation of the anti-bribery rules.
+However, this topic of corporate corruption is not an abstract subject.
+It lays the basis for many of America’s global corporations, including the biggest culprit, Exxon.
+Rex Tillerson, Trump’s new U.S. Secretary of State, started at the company and, over his 42-year-long career, eventually became its CEO.
+He is, therefore, no stranger to knowing how the company does business worldwide.
+Now, Exxon is the main beneficiary of revoking the anti-bribery rules.
 It’s also within the realm of possibility that the Trump organization itself has bribed some companies and municipal leaders in the U.S.

 Show me the money!